Resident234/php.net/pages/www.php.net_function.mb-convert-encoding.php.md

 ```
 <?php
-    mb_convert_encode($s,&apos;HTML-ENTITIES&apos;,&apos;UTF-8&apos;);
+    mb_convert_encode($s,'HTML-ENTITIES','UTF-8');
 ?>
 ```

 to convert non-ascii code into html-readable stuff.
-Due to my webserver being out of my control, I was unable to set the database character set, and whenever PHP made a copy of my $s variable that it had pulled out of the database, it would convert it to nasty latin1 automatically and not leave it in it&apos;s beautiful UTF-8 glory.
+Due to my webserver being out of my control, I was unable to set the database character set, and whenever PHP made a copy of my $s variable that it had pulled out of the database, it would convert it to nasty latin1 automatically and not leave it in it's beautiful UTF-8 glory.

 So [insert korean characters here] turned into ?????.